GoogleCloudPlatform/cloud-run-anthos-reference-web-app/docs/architecture.md

 a [JSON Web Token (JWT)][] on the frontend that gets passed through on subsequent requests and gets [validated by the Istio ingress][].

 [Istio Authorization Policies][] enable access control to ensure certain operations are only accessible by certain users.
-Namely, there are policies to ensure:
+Namely, there are policies to
+ensure:
  - Access is denied to users without a token
- - `GET` requests to the `/api` endpoint are authorized across all roles
+ - All roles are authorized to issue `GET` requests to the `/api` endpoint
- - `POST` requests to the `/api/inventoryTransactions` endpoint are authorized for workers
- - All operations to the `/api` endpoint are authorized for admins
+ - Workers are authorized to create inventory transactions
+ - Admins are authorized to all operations, including the creation and deletion of items, locations, etc.

 ## Build & Infrastructure